Dark Sun: The world

 The campaign setting of Dark Sun is played on the fictional planet Athas.
 Novels and source books largely take place in the Tyr Region, though other areas are described for play.
 The exact landmass configuration of the planet or the existence of other continents is unknown.

 Athas is a devastated world, the result of magic run amok.
 Most of Athas is an empty desert, interrupted by a handful of corrupt city states controlled by power-mad sorcerer-kings and their spell-wielding lackeys.
 The brutal climate and the oppressive rule of the sorcerer-kings have created a corrupt, bloodthirsty, and desperate culture that leaves little room for chivalric virtues common to fantasy settings (hence why paladins are excluded).
 Slavery is commonplace, gladiatorial duels provide entertainment for the elite, and death permeates the culture.
 As rain falls only once per decade in some areas, water is more precious than gold.
 Due to the scarcity of natural resources, few wizards have access to books made of paper pages and hard covers; instead, they record their spells with string patterns and complex knots.
 Metal is also rare, affecting both the economy and the quality of equipment.
 The ceramic coin, made from clay and glazed in various colors, is the primary medium of exchange, worth about a hundredth of a gold piece.
-Weapons typically consist of obsidian, bone, and wood, and are prone to breaking.
+Due to a scarcity of metal, weapons and armor are made from natural materials such as bone, stone, wood, carapace or obsidian, and are prone to breaking.
 Only a single dragon exists in all of Athas, a monstrosity whose appearance heralds disasters of catastrophic proportions.

 Arcane magic draws its power from the life force of plants or living creatures, with the potential to cause tremendous harm to the environment.
 As a result, wizards and other arcane casters are despised and must practice in secret.
 Psionics are extremely common with nearly every living thing having at least a modicum of psionic ability.
-Due to a scarcity of metal, weapons and armor are made from natural materials such as bone, stone, wood, carapace or obsidian.

 Athas has no deities and no formal religions other than the cults created by the sorcerer-kings.
 There is some contention within the source material as to whether or not there were ever deities in the setting.
 The AD&D source material seems to suggest that there weren't ever any gods involved with Athas, while the 4th edition setting leaves the option open, more explicitly stating that the gods were destroyed or driven away by malevolent elemental spirits.
 Clerics and druids instead draw power from the Inner Planes/Elemental Chaos.